These are all the ways you can save data and monitor your data usage

 Android comes with a way to check how much data you've used during a billing period.
 Some features can vary from phone to phone, but every phone will have a way to see how much data has been used during a set time period.
 You'll usually find this in your settings menu under Wireless & networks.
 Look for an entry called Data usage.

 For this to be useful you'll need to tell your phone when a new billing period starts.
-Since it's monitoring how much data comes into the phone itself it doesn't ask your carrier for the numbers.
-While the way Megabytes and Gigabytes can be rounded and calculated, it can be slightly different from what your carrier says, but usually not by very much.
+Since it's monitoring how much data moves through the phone itself it doesn't ask your carrier for the numbers.
+The way Megabytes and Gigabytes can be rounded and calculated mean it can be slightly different from what your carrier says, but usually not by very much.
 It's a good way to see if you're close to using your monthly allotment.

 When you open the Data usage setting you'll see an entry to set up the billing cycle.
 Tap on it and enter the starting day of the month and it will reset on that day every month.
 Remember, it can't go back and check what you might have used before you set it up!